 Living Well Forums

-Each term, we offer two to three Living Well Forums on student life issues and spiritual nurturing.
-Some of the topics we have covered so far include spirituality in the daily life of students, how to cope with depression, and the art of fundraising.
+Living Well Forums are offered once or twice a term and focus on various topics related to the student experience and their spiritual formation.
+Some of the topics we have covered recently include spirituality in the daily life of students, stress, how to disagree well, depression and anxiety.

 Visit the Events page for information on upcoming forums.